NiX0n/mumblsrt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Mumblsrt

-Mumblsrt is a [NodeeJS][NodeJS-url] utility for generating [SRT files][srt-url] for temporally large media using [Whisper.cpp][whispercpp-url]--which leverages OpenAI's WhisperAI models.
+Mumblsrt is a [NodeJS][NodeJS-url] utility for generating [SRT files][srt-url] for temporally large media using [Whisper.cpp][whispercpp-url]--which leverages OpenAI's WhisperAI models.
 We're also leveraging [ffmpeg][ffmpeg-url] which allows us to generate subtitles for any of its vast supported media types (audio or video).

 This project is perfect for transcribing:
  * VHS rips